Mourne Seafood Bar

 Mourne Seafood Bar information

-This informal, pub-like place, all red brick and dark wood with old oil lamps dangling from the ceiling, is tucked behind a fishmonger's shop, so the seafood is as fresh as it gets.
-On the menu are oysters served au naturel or Rockefeller, meltingly sweet scallops, lobster, langoustines, gurnard and sea bass.
-Hugely popular, so best book ahead, especially on Sunday.
+Hugely popular, this informal, pub-like place is all red brick and dark wood with old oil lamps dangling from the ceiling.
+On the menu are oysters served au naturel or Rockefeller, meltingly sweet scallops, lobster and langoustines sourced from its own shellfish beds, along with luscious fish such as gurnard and sea bass.
+Book ahead for dinner.